Welcome to Warm Beach Pony Club

 *Some restrictions apply.
 Contact Horsemanship Director Lisa Tremain to inquire about requirements.

 The staff are passionate for sharing the love of God through professional horsemanship instruction.
 They believe in the amazing ability of horses and horse related activities to nurture the potential in each person.
-The staff are active in one or more professional associations such as Certified Horsemanship Association, American Vaulting Association, and Professional Association of Therapeutic Horsemanship.
+The staff are active in one or more professional associations such as Certified Horsemanship Association, American Vaulting Association, United States Equestrian Federation, and United States Pony Club

 Assistant Horsemanship Director